Lolindhir/PnP/docs/assets/rules/classes/Rogue.md

 ### Level 6: Fast Assessment
 As a Bonus Action, you can make a Intelligence (Investigation) check to discern whether a creature you are at least one round in combat with has any Immunities, Resistances, or Vulnerabilities, and what they are.
+For every round in combat, you gain a +1 bonus to the check.

 ### Level 9: Additional Attunement